Nausea: Causes, Symptoms, Treatment & Best Home Remedies (2026 Guide)

 • They may occur together or separately

-In many illnesses, nausea appears first and vomiting follows.
+In many cases, nausea appears first and vomiting follows.
 However, some people experience nausea without vomiting.

 • Both involve the brain’s vomiting center